 What Happens During a Storm Damage Window Inspection?

 A storm damage window inspection is not just a quick look for broken glass.
 Glass matters, but windows have several parts that can be affected by hail, wind, debris, and driving rain.
 A useful inspection checks the full window area and explains what is damaged, what is aging, and what needs attention now.
+NOAA’s Hail Overview confirms that hail can damage homes, while NFRC’s Guide to Window Types and Parts explains why the frame, glazing, spacers, and other components all belong in the review.

 For Mid-Missouri homeowners, the best inspection is specific by elevation.
 The side of the home that took the storm often tells a different story than the protected side.
 CoMo Premium Exteriors reviews those patterns so homeowners are not left guessing, especially when window concerns appear alongside siding, gutters, fascia, or other storm-facing materials.